nodejs/node/doc/api/buffer.md

   (as defined by the IANA in [RFC1345], page 63, to be the Latin-1 supplement block and C0/C1 control codes).

-* `'binary'` - Alias for `latin1`.
+* `'binary'` - Alias for `'latin1'`.

 * `'hex'` - Encode each byte as two hexadecimal characters.

-_Note_: Today's browsers follow the [WHATWG spec] which aliases both 'latin1' and ISO-8859-1 to Windows-1252.
-This means that while doing something like `http.get()`, if the returned charset is one of those listed in the WHATWG spec it's possible that the server actually returned `win-1252` encoded data, and using `latin1` encoding may incorrectly decode the graphical characters.
+_Note_: Today's browsers follow the [WHATWG spec] which aliases both 'latin1' and ISO-8859-1 to win-1252.
+This means that while doing something like `http.get()`, if the returned charset is one of those listed in the WHATWG spec it's possible that the server actually returned win-1252-encoded data, and using `'latin1'` encoding may incorrectly decode the characters.

 ## Buffers and TypedArray